annefou/carpentry-UiO-docs/intro.rst

 What do we do?
 =============

-Our primary activity is organizing and teaching hands-on foudnational coding and data science skills workshops using the materials and practices of the Data and Software Carpentry organizations.
+Our primary activity is organizing and teaching hands-on foundational coding and data science skills workshops using the materials and practices of the Data and Software Carpentry organizations.
 The club will also provide educational development and networking opportunities for instructors.
 To maintain transparency, board meeting notes, workshop schedules, and all other club activities will be posted publicly on the web (when possible) at the Carpentries@UiO website.

 Code of conduct